 In brainstorming and brainwriting, ideas come from your head and the heads of others.
-Reverse brainstorming is good to use when people are familiar with brainstorming, where you’ve used brainstorming, and you’re looking for a different kind of ideation tool.
-You want to shake things up a little bit.
-It’s a fun variation, and it’s particularly useful when there are groups who have judgmental participants.
-We take the same initial approach as we did with brainstorming.
-We begin by identifying a specific challenge statement, and making sure that it’s well-constructed.
-By way of example, we’ll use the following statement: How to ensure customer loyalty for a new Internet business.
+Reverse brainstorming is good to use when people are familiar with brainstorming, where you’ve already used brainstorming, and you’re looking for a different kind of ideation tool.
+It’s a fun variation, and is particularly useful when there are groups who have judgmental participants.
+Reverse brainstorming takes a little longer than classic brainstorming, so plan on a bit more time.

-So imagine, you’re about to launch a new business.
+Imagine you’re about to launch a new business.
 It’s going to be primarily through the Internet, and you want to ensure that customers quickly develop loyalty and remain loyal to your new business.

 We take our challenge statement and we reverse it.
 We reverse into a negative form.
 For example, we might say, “How to decrease customer loyalty,” “How to increase mistrust between our business and our customers,” “In what ways might we frustrate our customers?”

 After the ideas have been generated for this negative statement, we then reverse them and transform the negative ideas into positive ideas, hopefully responding to our real challenge.
 One negative idea can stimulate multiple positive ideas.